Sinclair to sell 7 TV stations to Fox to win regulatory OK

-NEW YORK (AP) — Media company Twenty-First Century Fox is buying seven TV stations from Sinclair Broadcast Group for $910 million.
+NEW YORK (AP) — Media company Twenty-First Century Fox has agreed to buy seven TV stations from Sinclair Broadcast Group for $910 million.

 The move comes as Sinclair is selling some stations to meet regulatory approval for its pending $3.9 billion acquisition of Tribune Media.
-Meanwhile, Disney is pursuing a $52 billion takeover of much of Fox, including its TV stations.
+Meanwhile, Disney is pursuing a $52 billion takeover of much of Fox, though TV stations will stay with Rupert Murdoch’s family under a new Fox company.

-Two of the stations are in California.
-The others are in Colorado, Florida, Ohio, Utah and Washington.
+Two of the Sinclair stations are in California, and the rest are in Colorado, Florida, Ohio, Utah and Washington.

-Fox says the deal will let it compete in 19 of the top 20 markets, with a larger presence in the West.
+Fox said the deal will let it compete in 19 of the top 20 markets, with a larger presence in the West.

 Most Read Business Stories